Click to Get 2 FREE Boxes/Cans

 For the many parents out there with little ones who aren't exclusively fed breast milk, formula becomes an important alternative.
 When turning to formula feeding, the typical choice is cow's milk-based formula, but for little ones with special dietary requirements, cow's milk may not cut it.

-So, if your little bundle of joy requires special milk, one popular choice that often comes up is the use of soy formula – a plant-based option.
+So, if your little bundle of joy requires special milk, one popular choice that often comes up is soy formula – a plant-based option.
 But as a parent, you might wonder: Is soy formula the right pick for your little one?
 The debate over the safety and effectiveness of soy milk has left many parents uncertain about what to choose.
 That's where we come in!

 There are two main reasons why parents might consider soy formula: